 The violations involved workers under age 18 operating dangerous machinery, including cardboard balers and chain saws.
 In the agreement, Wal-Mart denied any wrongdoing, although the company agreed to pay the fine.

-The inspector general also contradicted the Labor Department's claim that there was nothing about this agreement that the Clinton administration hadn't done
+The inspector general also contradicted the Labor Department's claim that there was nothing about this agreement that the Clinton administration hadn't done, finding that

 Wal-Mart -- DOL Deal: Clinton Did It Too?
 Not!, February 16, 2005

 Miller Calls For Investigation of Wal-Mart Deal February 15, 2005

 Bush Labor Department Puts Wal-Mart in "Privileged Position" February 12, 2005

 Wal-Mart: Following In The Proud Footsteps of the Tobacco, Beer and Petroleum Industries February 11, 2005

 Wal-Mart Enters 19th Century: Locks Workers In Overnight January 18, 2004